 Full text not available from this repository.

-Physics > Institute of Experimental and Applied Physics > Retired Professors > Group Günther Bayreuther
+Physics > Institute of Experimental and Applied Physics > Alumni or Retired Professors > Group Günther Bayreuther

 Physics > Institute of Experimental and Applied Physics > Chair Professor Back > Group Josef Zweck